-The statement of adjustments outlines how the costs are split between the buyer and seller when a property transaction is completed.
-This document plays a vital role in ensuring transparency and accuracy in the financial aspects of the conveyance process.
+The statement of adjustments shows how the costs are split between the buyer and seller when a property transaction is complete.
+This document is crucial in ensuring the financials are transparent and accurate in the conveyancing process.
 In this article, we will explain the statement of adjustments and how they work.

 What is a Statement of Adjustments?

-A Statement of Adjustments in closing a real estate transaction provides a detailed account of all the financial aspects that must be settled between the buyer and the seller on the completion date.
-This document is usually prepared by a legal professional, such as a lawyer, and it itemizes various payments and credits that apply to both parties.
-These adjustments are necessary to fairly distribute costs that have been prepaid or are owed beyond the date of sale, such as property taxes, utilities, or condo fees.
-Doing so ensures that the seller receives the correct amount of money and that the buyer knows their exact financial obligation on the day the property changes hands.
+A Statement of Adjustments in a real estate transaction provides a breakdown of all the financials that must be settled between the buyer and seller on completion.
+This document is prepared by a legal professional, usually a lawyer, and itemizes various payments and credits for both parties.
+These adjustments are necessary to fairly distribute costs that have been pre-paid or are owing after the date of sale, such as property taxes, utilities or body corporate fees.
+This way, the seller gets the right amount of money, and the buyer knows exactly what they owe on the day the property changes hands.

-For buyers, the Statement of Adjustments clarifies the final amount they are required to pay at the closing.
-This will include the purchase price minus their initial deposit, plus or minus any prorated amounts for prepaid expenses by the seller.
-On the other hand, for sellers, this statement lays out any amounts that will be credited back to them, reflecting the buyer’s responsibility for costs extending beyond the closing date.
-By providing a detailed breakdown of these financial obligations, the Statement of Adjustments helps prevent disputes post-closing by setting clear, agreed-upon terms.
+For buyers the Statement of Adjustments shows the final amount they need to pay at completion.
+The buyer’s statement outlines the buyer’s financial obligations, including debits and credits to the purchase price, pre-paid items and the amount owing to the seller at completion.
+For sellers, this statement shows the amounts that will be credited back to them.
+The seller’s statement details the calculations to determine how much the seller will get at completion, including debits and credits.
 Both parties need to review this document thoroughly with their legal advisors to ensure a mutual understanding of the adjustments and that the completion of the sale proceeds without any financial ambiguity.

 Key Components of a Statement of Adjustments